Xilinx/mlir-aie/programming_examples/ml/bottleneck/README.md

 ```
 .
-+-- aie2.py                     # A Python script that defines the AIE array structural design using MLIR-AIE operations.
++-- bottleneck.py               # A Python script that defines the AIE array structural design using MLIR-AIE operations.
++-- bottleneck_alt.py           # A Python script that defines the AIE array structural design using MLIR-AIE operations, with a lower-level version of IRON.
 +-- bottleneck_block.png        # Figure describing the layers in the bottleneck block after fusing ReLU and batch norm into the convolution layer.
 +-- bottleneck_pipeline.png     # Figure describing our implementation bottleneck block on a single NPU Column.
 +-- Makefile                    # Contains instructions for building and compiling software projects.